nguyenkhois/code-template-generator/README.md

 |`-cf`| (**) |Using with one of these sub options: `--set-asset`, `--view-asset`|
 |`-m`|-|Show a list to retrieve chosen asset(s) into the current work directory|

 (*) Administrator permission is required by your operating system.
-Here is an example for MacOS and Ubuntu systems:
+Here are the examples for MacOS and Ubuntu systems by using `sudo`:
 * `$ sudo generate -u`
 * `$ sudo generate --update` (Using alias)